dlebansais/LargeList/README.md

 # Examples
 To use LargeList:
+1 Download the assembly.
+  - Manually:
     * Download [the lastest release](https://github.com/dlebansais/LargeList/releases) and save it with the name 'LargeList.dll' somewhere convenient in your project files.
     * In the Solution Explorer of Visual Studio, right-click on your project and select `Add` / `Reference...`
     * Select the `Browse` panel and click the `Browse...` button.
 Then select LargeList.dll.
+  - Using the NuGet package installer:
+    * In Visual Studio, select the `Tools` / `NuGet Package Manager` / `Manage NuGet Packages for Solution...` menu.
+    * Click __Browse__ in the top left corner and in the search bar type `LargeList`.
+    * Select the appropriate extension if there is a choice.
+    * Install it.
-* Add code similar to this in your project.
+2 Add code similar to this in your project.

 ```csharp
 using LargeList;